 X-rays are a form of electromagnetic radiation, just like visible light.
-In a health care setting, a machines sends are individual x-ray particles, called photons.
+In a healthcare setting, a machine sends individual X-ray particles, called photons.
 These particles pass through the body.
 A computer or special film is used to record the images that are created.

-She was also on the forefront providing her expertise in the management of covid 19 patients during the pandemic.
+She was also at the forefront providing her expertise in the management of covid 19 patients during the pandemic.